azuredevcollege/trainingdays/day6/challenges/challenge3.md

 curl: (7) Failed to connect to 172.18.0.4 port 80: Connection timed out
 ```

-We got the connection time-out message.
-Because we're trying to reach a container which is connected to another network.
-Remember that, containers that are running on the different networks can't communicate with each other.
-Instead of that, if we try to reach 172.18.0.1 "which is the gateway of the first_network" on port 5000 we can reach the container.
-Because, we have exposed the port.
+We got a "connection time-out" message.
+Because we were trying to reach a container which is connected to another network.
+Remember that, containers that are running on different networks can't communicate with each other.
+Instead of that, if we try to reach 172.18.0.1 "which is the gateway of the first_network" on port 5000 we can reach to the container.
+Because, we have exposed that port.

 Type:
 ```shell